-If the remains are determined to be human, within an archaeological context, and of Native American ancestry, the CRC shall follow the steps in Section 4 subparagraphs (5) - (13) for the unanticipated discovery of an archaeological site and the following:
+8. If the remains are determined to be human, within an archaeological context, and of Native American ancestry, the CRC shall follow the steps in Section 4 subparagraphs (5)-(13) for the unanticipated discovery of an archaeological site and the following:

-- i.
-Notifications to the appropriate agencies and Indian Tribes shall indicate that human remains have been identified. - ii.
-No photographs shall be taken of Native American human remains except for the purpose of identification as approved through consultation with the appropriate Indian Tribes.
-Any photographs taken must be deleted immediately after positive identification. - iii.
-Non-essential personnel will be excluded from the site. - iv.
-The discovery will not be shared with the media or any individuals who are not required for the assessment and protection of the remains. - v.
-The CRC shall request that the appropriate Indian Tribe(s) inform them of any requests they have regarding the treatment of the remains and such requests shall be honored to the greatest extent possible. - vi.
-Field investigations to determine the NRHP-eligibility of materials shall avoid contact with the human remains which will be treated as NRHP-eligible.
-(ORS 97.740-97.760 and 43 C.F.R. §§ 7.5 and 7.6). - vii.
-The CRC will consult with the SHPO and appropriate Tribe(s) to develop field investigations designed to evaluate the potential for additional human remains to be present without disturbing them. - viii.
-The CRC will consult with the Construction Superintendent, the SHPO, and appropriate Tribe(s) to determine if the remains can be avoided by an alternative construction technique.
-If such a technique is possible, construction shall resume upon approval from SHPO and will be monitored by a professional archaeologist and the appropriate Indian Tribe(s) if they request to do so. - ix.
-If disturbance of the remains cannot be avoided and the remains are not part of a crime scene and are part of a historic cemetery, the CRC will consult with the SHPO and appropriate Indian Tribe(s), if applicable, and/or likely descendants to develop a treatment plan.
+- Notifications to the appropriate agencies and Indian Tribes shall indicate that human remains have been identified. - No photographs shall be taken of Native American human remains. - No further assessment shall be conducted until a Tribal representative(s) is present. - The public and non-essential personnel will be excluded from the site. - The discovery will not be shared with the media or any individuals who are not required for the assessment and protection of the remains. - The CRC shall request that the appropriate Indian Tribe(s) inform them of any requests they have regarding the treatment of the remains and such requests shall be honored to the greatest extent possible. - Field investigations to determine the NRHP-eligibility of archaeological materials shall avoid contact with the human remains. - The CRC will consult with the SHPO and appropriate Tribe(s) to develop field investigations designed to evaluate the potential for additional human remains to be present without disturbing them. - The CRC will consult with the Construction Superintendent, the SHPO, and appropriate Tribe(s) to determine if the remains can be avoided by an alternative construction technique.
+If such a technique is possible, construction shall resume upon approval from SHPO and will be monitored by a professional archaeologist and the appropriate Indian Tribe(s) if they request to do so. - If disturbance of the remains cannot be avoided and the remains are not part of a crime scene or are part of an historic cemetery, the CRC will consult with the SHPO and appropriate Indian Tribe(s), if applicable, or likely descendants to develop a treatment plan.
 The treatment plan will outline measure to be implemented, including addressing how the remains should be excavated, repatriated, reinterred and reported.
 The treatment plan will clearly state that Jordan Cove shall be responsible for all costs associated with implementation of an approved treatment plan.
-Human remains will not be permanently curated.

-x.
-If disturbance of the remains cannot be avoided and the remains are part of an archaeological site, the CRC will consult with the SHPO and appropriate Tribe(s) to develop a treatment plan for the site that includes provisions for excavation, reporting, repatriation and re-internment of the human remains and disposition of any artifacts.
-The treatment plan will be implemented after approval from the SHPO.
-Human remains and associated funerary objects will not be permanently curated.

-F. The FERC will consult with the appropriate Indian Tribes to determine best practices for handling human remains of Native American ancestry.
-No work is to take place 300 feet of the area of the delineated discovery of human remains until a treatment plan has been approved and implemented.

-G. Jordan Cove will offer to compensate the appropriate Indian Tribe(s) for their time and expenses related to any activities associated with the implementation of this UDP.
+Human remains will not be permanently curated. - If disturbance of the remains cannot be avoided and the remains are part of an archaeological site that will also be affected by construction, the CRC will consult with the SHPO and appropriate Tribe(s) to develop a treatment plan for the site that includes provisions for temporary curation, reporting, repatriation and re-internment of the human remains and disposition of any artifacts.
+The treatment plan will be implemented after approval from the SHPO. - 9.
+The FERC will consult with the appropriate Indian Tribes to determine best practices for handling human remains of Native American ancestry.
+No work is to take place 300 feet of the area of the delineated discovery until a treatment plan has been approved and implemented. - 10.
+Jordan Cove will offer to compensate the appropriate Indian Tribe(s) for their time and expenses related to any activities associated with the implementation of this UDP.
 In the event Jordan Cove has entered into a cost recovery agreement with a Tribe addressing such costs, Jordan Cove will abide by the terms of such agreement.

-H. Jordan Cove will be responsible for any reburial costs associated with any human remains encountered during construction of the Project that are not associated with a criminal site.
+11. Jordan Cove will be responsible for any reburial costs associated with any human remains encountered during construction of the Project that are not associated with a criminal site.